How to effectively leverage pulse surveys during a crisis

-While it may seem like you should pulse often, it’s actually not always the best way to collect valuable information from your employees.
-Given their brief nature, it’s important to use pulse surveys effectively.
+While it may seem like you should pulse often, it’s not always the best way to collect valuable information from your employees.
+Given their brief nature, it’s essential to use pulse surveys effectively.

-Typically, pulsing is most effective when done between longer engagement surveys, ideally alternating back and forth each quarter.
-However, in difficult times (like the ongoing COVID-19 pandemic) or periods of transition, pulse surveys can help you adapt and respond more quickly and impactfully.
+Typically, pulsing is most effective between longer engagement surveys, ideally alternating back and forth each quarter.
+However, in difficult times (like the ongoing COVID-19 pandemic) or transition periods, pulse surveys can help you adapt and respond more quickly and impactfully.

-In this article, we cover the most effective ways to use employee pulse surveys and explore when and how to administer more regular pulsing.
+This article covers the most effective ways to use employee pulse surveys and explores when and how to administer more regular pulsing.

 Pulse survey basics

-Pulse surveys are shorter surveys designed to get an overall read on how employees are feeling.
-Pulse surveys should be short and concise, typically 5-15 questions.
-These questions will help you get a sense of employee sentiment and pinpoint areas where you can make immediate improvements.
-If you try to tackle too much, the pulse survey loses its effectiveness and will further frustrate employees.
+Pulse surveys are shorter employee surveys designed to get an overall read on employees' feelings.
+Pulse surveys should be short and concise – typically comprising 5-15 questions.
+These questions will help you understand employee sentiment and pinpoint areas where you can make immediate improvements.
+If you tackle too much, the pulse survey loses effectiveness and will further frustrate employees.